 2018 • 3 years • Chicago Commitment

-In support of strategic planning, policy research, and analysis (over three years).
+In support of the Full Circle community mapping and planning project (over three years).